chencyc123/sts4/Live-Application-Information.md

 - the bean wiring information that is shown as code lenses (with the limitation that this doesn't work in Eclipse and Atom yet)
 - the request mapping hovers + request mapping code lenses

+Then a specific section for remote apps with:
+- how to configure remote apps for live information (boot dashboard, manual tunnel setup, manual ls configuration for remote apps)

+Need to mention what happens in the background (polling the apps), so users can disable this when it consumes too much resources on their machines)

 # Old content, to be reworked and/or deleted:

 ## Live application information hovers